Kalahandi district: Struggle for irrigation project

 When Kalahandi was a princely state, a major irrigation project was initiated on Indravati River to build Indravati Dam by Maharaja Pratap Keshari Deo around 1939–47, and along with engineer Bhubaneswar Behera and administrator Ram Chandra Patra he visualized and prepared the blue print.
 However, in 1948 princely state of Kalahandi was merged as part of Odisha state and this could not be materialized.
 In post independence period as member of parliament Pratap Keshari Deo fought from 1950 to 1979 but was not able succeed as he was in the opposition of congress party until new Govt. formed by late prime minister Maraji Desai in 1978, who accepted Deo's proposal to construct the Indravati dam for hydroelectricity generation and irrigation purposes.
-Many people think such delay was due to Congress Party which was ruling India since independence and was not in a favour of development of a Lok Sabha Constituency which was represented by non-congress party.
-After late prime minister Moraji Desai's approval and foundation stone in 1978, the project took more than two decades to be realised and was alleged with corruption.
+After prime minister Morarji Desai's approval and foundation stone in 1978, the project took more than two decades to be realised and corruption was alleged with corruption.
 However, the project is a major boost to agricultural development today known as Upper Indravati Hydroelectric and irrigation project.
 There are still concerns and lack for government funds to irrigate Koksara, Golamunda and Bhawanipatan blocks in Kalahandi through this projects as every year lots of water is released from the dam through Hati river without using for irrigation.
 The Jonk River dam at Patora and Jonk river bridge and canal systems also took decades to complete due to corruption.
 Similarly water shades in Tel river for irrigation in Kalahandi is one of the basic demands of local farmers which is not getting Government support.